dsmlai2025/leetcode_sql_solutions/Medium/1-10/9_CovidRecoveryTime.md

-# Problem 9 - Score Improvement
+# Problem 9 - Covide Recovery Time

 ## 📄 Problem Statement
 Write a solution to find patients who have recovered from COVID - patients who tested positive but later tested negative.